shaunwang1350/Cryptocurrencies_MachineLearning/README.md

 ### Clustering Cryptocurrencies Using K-means
 * Create an elbow curve to find the best value for K, and use the pcs_df DataFrame.
-* Once you define the best value for K, run the K-means algorithm to predict the K clusters for the cryptocurrencies’ data.
+* Run the K-means algorithm to predict the K clusters for the cryptocurrencies’ data.
 Use the pcs_df to run the K-means algorithm.
 * Create a new DataFrame named “clustered_df,” that includes the following columns: Algorithm, ProofType, TotalCoinsMined, TotalCoinSupply, PC 1, PC 2, PC 3, CoinName, and Class.
 Remember to maintain the index of the crypto_df DataFrames as is shown below:

 ### Visualizing Results